typst/typst/docs/src/reference/types.md

   The number of bytes to extract.
 This is equivalent to passing `start + count` as the `end` position.
 Mutually exclusive with `end`.
 - returns: string

+### clusters()
+Returns the grapheme clusters of the string as array of substrings.

+- returns: array

+### codepoints()
+Returns the Unicode codepoints of the string as array of substrings.

+- returns: array

 ### contains()
 Whether the string contains the specified pattern.